ccarrero-sf/cortex_agents_rbac/README.md

     classified_docs cd;
 ```

-Check the descriptions created and that the Tool that will be used to retrieve information when needed:
+Check the descriptions created and the Tool that will be used to retrieve information when needed:

 ```SQL
 select * from DOCS_CHUNKS_TABLE